 The Expressive Arts Therapy program integrates a thorough education in theories and methods of psychotherapy with intensive training in expressive arts therapy and counseling psychology.
 This three-year full-time program covers individual, group, couples, and family therapy, and includes a year-long practicum under the supervision of licensed mental health professionals who are also expressive arts therapists.
-The training meets the educational requirements for California's Marriage and Family Therapy (MFT) license and California's Licensed Professional Clinical Counselor (LPCC) license.
+The training meets the educational requirements for California's Marriage and Family Therapy (MFT) license with additional coursework may also meet requirements for California's Licensed Professional Clinical Counselor (LPCC) license.
 This program is also designed to meet the educational requirements to become a Registered Expressive Arts Therapist (REAT) with the International Expressive Arts Therapy Association (IEATA).

 The program places a high premium on sensitivity and responsiveness to the needs of the very diverse communities of the USA in terms of race, ethnicity, religion, gender, sexual preference, differing abilities, and socioeconomic status.
 This is reflected in all aspects of the formal curriculum as well as in our approach to pedagogy in the classroom.